‘The Young And The Restless’ Spoilers: Ashley’s Turn To Make Victoria’s Life Difficult,

 — Young & The Restless (@YRInsider) March 13, 2018

-Meanwhile, Ashley will also make a move against Jack (Peter Bergman) for conspiring with Victoria to kick her out of the Newman Enterprises.
+Meanwhile, Ashley will also make a move against Jack (Peter Bergman) for conspiring with Victoria to kick her out of Newman Enterprises.
 In the previous episode, Jack calls Ashley to ask for an apology.
 But Ashley dismissed her brother and told him she’s done.
 Jack should talk to her lawyer instead.
-The Young and the Restless spoilers tease that Jack will be surprised by Ashley, via Soaps.com.
+Young and the Restless spoilers tease that Jack will be surprised by Ashley, via Soaps.com.
 So, it may have something to do with a lawsuit or what she and Victor talked about when she had a meeting with him at Newman.
 While she told Victor that she would only return if Victoria was fired, being in a position above her might be tempting.